landisrm/rTED_2020/README.md

 # Moving pictures: Interactive documents with R and Markdown

-## About me

-+ Ph.D. from Dartmouth in forest ecology
-+ Joined RSG in 2017 as a Data Scientist
-+ Taught ecology and data visualization at Middlebury College
-+ Worked as a data scientist on environment and international security

 ## Goals for this talk

 - Share my experience creating a tool for visualizing household travel survey data (htsViewer)